mkojoa/eazy-sms/README.md

  ![ ](https://vistr.dev/badge?repo=mkojoa.eazy-sms&color=0058AD)

 ###### SMS Providers
-- [ ] Mnotify
+- [X] Mnotify
 - [ ] Hubtel
+- [ ] Dashboard

 ###### SMS Channels
-- [ ] SMS
+- [X] SMS
 - [ ] Mail

 `eazy-sms` Library repository is work in progress and hope to support mobile money, ussd, etc.
 Each notification is represented by a single class that is typically stored in the Notifications directory.

 ###### Using The Notifiable
-The `NotifyAsync` method that is provided by this Interface expects to receive a notification instance.
+The `NotifyAsync` method that is provided by INotification Interface expects to receive a notification instance.

 ###### Specifying Delivery Channels
-Every notification class has a `Boot` and Channel method that determines on which channels the notification will be delivered.
+Every notification class has a `Boot` for building up the notification message and also to specify the delivery channel.